All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 But it cannot prove it.

-When we read an AI-generated answer and feel that it makes sense,
+When we read a GPT output and feel that it makes sense,

 This resonance may arise from: